The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 What is direct contribution?

 Direct contribution refers to money spent directly in the tourism industry.
-Without a tourism industry in the ACT, this money wouldn’t be generated, or these people wouldn’t be employed.
+Without a tourism industry in the ACT, this money wouldn’t be generated, or these people wouldn’t be employed, in this way.

 What is indirect contribution?

 The flow-on effect of the tourism industry.
-In the ACT, for every dollar spent in the tourism industry, an additional 80 cents of related expenditure was generated and spent elsewhere in the economy.
+In the ACT, for every dollar spent in the tourism industry, an additional 81 cents of related additional expenditure was generated and spent elsewhere in the economy.

 GVA allows easier comparisons across industries.
 GVA is equal to GSP minus taxes.